-- Restricted User: Test whether a user with restricted access to the objects used in code sees the expected behavior, i.e whether they can run the code or receive error messages.
+- Restricted User: Test whether users with restricted access to the objects used in the code see the expected behavior, i.e., whether they can run the code or receive error messages.

 The following test options are available when you deploy or commit or use CI jobs:

 Code coverage requirements differ from the default coverage requirements when using this test level.
-Each class and trigger in the deployment package must be covered by the executed tests for a minimum of 75% code coverage.
-This coverage is computed for each class and trigger individually and is different than the overall coverage percentage.
+The executed tests must cover each class and trigger in the deployment package for a minimum of 75% code coverage.
+This coverage is computed for each class and trigger individually and differs from the overall coverage percentage.